pmzi/CodeLive/README.md

 # CodeShare

-CodeShare is a cross-platform application for development teaching which can developers share the live view and run of the code with others on the local network -it will be available online soon- which is written in javascript using electronJs.
+CodeShare is a cross-platform collaborative code editor, designed to be a robust tool to teach programming languages in a class without the need of a bigger screen.

 CodeShare gives developers the ability to run code on multiple devices using docker -for now, it can only run HTML and others will be added soon-.